tdsone/extract-line-chart-data/README.md

 All images in the folder `input` will be processed.

 1. Add your images to the `input` folder.
-2. In the root folder, run the data extraction using: `modal run -m plextrac.app`
+2. In the root folder, run the data extraction using: `modal run -m plextract.app`
 3. Download the processed files using `modal volume get plextract-vol <run_id>`.
 The run id is a uuid and can be found in the console log.
 For the example files, the result will look like this:

    ```